Skip to content

 host_bucket = https://cloud-fc.de:8080/

-The option -P or --acl-public makes this a public bucket which means that public objects in this bucket and a list of public objects can be retrieved.
+The flag -P or --acl-public can be added to create a public bucket which allows listing and downloading public objects without authentication.
 Without this option or with --acl-private the public retrieval of objects and the list is not possible.

 Then add some object(s):